mattheww/gomill/gomill_docs/ringmaster.rst

 .. cmdarg:: check

   Runs a test invocation of the competition's players.
-This is the same as the startup checks (see FIXME), except that any output the players send to their standard error stream will be printed.
+This is the same as the `startup checks`_, except that any output the players send to their standard error stream will be printed.

 .. cmdarg:: report

-  Rewrites the competition report file (FIXME: ref) based on the current status.
+  Rewrites the `competition report file`_ based on the current status.

 .. cmdarg:: stop